mewakinHub/Cloud-Foot-Traffic/jenkins/README.md

     docker pull mewakin/cloud-custom-jenkins
     ```

-3. **Run the Jenkins Container with Persistent Storage**:

-   Deploy Jenkins with a Docker volume for persistent storage.

-    ```bash
-    docker run -d -p 8080:8080 -p 50000:50000 \
-        -v jenkins_home:/var/jenkins_home \
-        --name jenkins-server custom-jenkins
-    ```

-4. **Environment Variables for AWS Credentials** (optional):

-   Ensure AWS credentials or other sensitive information required for Jenkins jobs are securely set on the Jenkins server.
-You can do this through environment variables or the Jenkins credentials store.

 ### Deploying in Jenkins's dedicated EC2

 Since Jenkins is deployed in a private subnet, you’ll need to use the bastion server to access it.